First year trainee Sarah gives an insight into her first three months at Rock UK.

 I have now joined the team at Carroty Wood in Tonbridge, where I will continue my training over the next two years.
 I am excited to be with the rest of the team and l am looking forward to delivering our activity programme to groups who visit us.

-Find out more about our Trainee Instructor Programme
+Find out more about our Instructor Training Programme